Everything You Need to Know About Family-Based Treatment (FBT)

 Will FBT Work for Our Family?

 We’ve heard it all: “My teen is too old.”
 “My child is too independent.”
 I’m not strong enough.”
 “We are too busy.”
-None of these factors has proven to be a deal-breaker for successful execution of FBT.
-We support you in doing this with love and compassion and we believe that most parents can successfully implement FBT.
+None of these factors has proven to be a deal-breaker for the successful execution of FBT.
+We support you in doing this with love and compassion, and we believe that most parents can successfully implement FBT.
 FBT appears to be most effective for families in which the length of illness is less than three years.

 What if My Teen Doesn’t Want to Do FBT?